opensuiwallet/chrome-kit-docs/docs/Hooks/useAccountBalance.md

 ### error

-The `error` object tells why get balance failed.
-If error is not null, it may means network error or other problems of you app.
+The `error` object tell you why the request is failed.
+If error is not null, it means network error or other problems of you app.

 ### loading

-The `loading` can be used to add loading when fetching acount balance.
+The `loading` can be used to add loading when fetching account balance.

 ```
 import { useAccountBalance } from '@opensui/wallet-kit';